AitorPereira/Automation/README.md

-# 🧰 Python Projects Portfolio
+# 🧰 Python Toolbox: Automation, Data & Web Apps

 Welcome! 👋 This repository is a collection of my Python projects — each one designed to solve a problem, automate a task, or explore a new concept.
 Think of this repo as my personal toolbox 🛠️ + learning lab 🧪, where I’ve been experimenting with automation, data analysis, AI-related tools, and backend utilities.